Frequently Asked Questions

 Are dogs welcome?

-Yes!
-Please note that it is paws-on-the-floor travel.
+Dogs are welcome for the most part of the year!
+Please note that it is ‘paws-on-the-floor’ travel.
 Dogs are not allowed to sit on people’s laps or on a blanket on the seat or on the table.
+Dogs are not allowed during our event trains or during our Christmas events in December.

 Is the station accessible for wheelchair users?